aditya-sengupta/aditya-sengupta.github.io/_pages/index.md

 permalink: /
 ---

 Hi!
 I'm Aditya, an astronomer interested in all the mathematical, computational, and engineering problems we solve so we can learn about space!
 I'm currently a PhD student in the Astronomy and Astrophysics department at **UC Santa Cruz**, where I'm being advised by Jonathan Fortney and Rebecca Jensen-Clem.
-My primary interests are in astronomical **instrumentation**, efficient computation for exoplanet **atmosphere models**, and statistical methods for astronomical **inference problems**.
+My primary interests are in astronomical instrumentation for high-contrast imaging, and in microphysical models for clouds in substellar atmospheres.

 Previously, I earned a Master of Advanced Study degree in Applied Mathematics from Girton College, **University of Cambridge**, and a double Bachelor of Science in Engineering Physics and Engineering Mathematics and Statistics from **UC Berkeley**.